HI intensity mapping with the MIGHTEE survey: power spectrum estimates: Conclusions and Future Scope

 Intensity mapping of the neutral Hydrogen line is a promising avenue to probe the large scale structure of the Universe and provide precision cosmological constraints.
 MeerKAT with its single dish capabilities can probe scales $> 1$ degree.
-As an interferometric array, MeerKAT has a dense core and therefore can also probe the semi-linear cosmological scales, complementary to the single-dish intensity mapping.
+As an interferometric array, MeerKAT has a dense core and therefore can also probe the quasi-linear cosmological scales, complementary to the single-dish intensity mapping.
 MIGHTEE, one of MeerKAT's large survey projects, aims to provide radio continuum, spectral line and polarisation information.
-In this paper, we have shown that MeerKAT has the unique capability to make a statistical detection of HI on semi-linear scales, the first of its kind, with the existing and planned MIGHTEE observations on well-known fields.
+In this paper, we have shown that MeerKAT has the unique capability to make a statistical detection of HI on quasi-linear scales, the first of its kind, with the existing and planned MIGHTEE observations on well-known fields.

 We have developed a simulation pipeline that can emulate the MIGHTEE observations.
 The current simulation includes contributions from the HI signal, noise and extragalactic point sources on the COSMOS field.
-With the current setup, we verify the possibility to detect the HI power spectrum at $z = 0.27$ for $k > 0.3$ $\rm{Mpc}^{-1}$.
+With the current setup, we show that the full MIGHTEE survey will have high sensitivity to detect the HI power spectrum at $z = 0.27$ for $k > 0.3$ $\rm{Mpc}^{-1}$.
 We have shown the constraints that can be achieved on the HI power spectrum with a single pointing deep integration on the COSMOS field.
 As MIGHTEE includes observations from multiple fields, the power spectrum can also be estimated independently from those fields and combined to further reduce the uncertainty.